reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

     The updated device connection string must be saved before running the code.

 ### Task 3: Test your code to send telemetry

+In this task, you well verify if your code is working or not by running it.

 1. At the Terminal command prompt, to run the app, enter the following command: